E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

-\paragraph{\textbf{Globally Learning Better Sentence Embeddings}} In addition to the objective of denoising the perturbed text, we also focus on the problem of poor performance in sentence embeddings on the encoder side.
-In particular, common wisdom in representation learning states that the contextualized language models, e.g., BERT~\cite{devlin2019bert}, underperform in sentence embeddings \cite{reimers2019sentence,li2020sentence}, due to the issue of representation collapse, i.e., anisotropy.
-In sequence-to-sequence learning, such poor sentence representations that are learned by the encoder and subsequently fed into the decoder, may greatly hinder the performance on various NLU and NLG tasks.
+In addition to the objective of denoising the perturbed text, we also explore the poor performance of sentence embeddings on the encoder side.
+In particular, common wisdom in representation learning states that the contextualized language models, \textit{e.g.}, BERT, underperform in sentence embedding \cite{li2020sentence}, due to the issue of representation collapse, \textit{i.e.}, anisotropy.
+In sequence-to-sequence learning, such poor sentence representations learned by the encoder and subsequently fed into the decoder, would greatly hinder the performance of various NLU and NLG tasks.

 To address the problem, we design a contrastive pretraining objective, which globally improves sentence embeddings with contrastive learning.
-There are two main questions about the implementation of our contrastive objective: 1) how to construct positive instances; and 2) how to obtain sentence embeddings from the output of encoder.
-Regarding the first question, we follow~\citet{yan2021consert} and apply the different noising functions on the input tokens to construct positive instances.
-In practice, given a sequence $x$, we simply feed it into the encoder twice, where one sequence is augmented with the introduced noising functions (i.e., Shuffle and Random, obtaining $\tilde{x}^*$), and the other is augmented with the original text infilling (denoted as $\tilde{x}$), i.e., $\{\tilde{x}, \tilde{x}^*\}$ is a pair of positive instances.
+There are two keys to implement our contrastive objective: 1) how to construct positive instances; and 2) how to obtain sentence embeddings from the output of encoder.
+Regarding the former, we follow Yan~et~al.~\cite{yan2021consert} and apply different noising functions on the input tokens to construct positive instances.
+In practice, given a sequence $x$, we simply feed it into the encoder twice, where one sequence is augmented with the introduced noising functions\footnote{{\zqh In some cases, shuffling or random replacing might change the original meaning of the sentence, which would cause the ``false'' positive pairs.
+Nevertheless, considering that it's complex and time-consuming to filter these special cases, we simply regard these cases as the (noisy) positive pairs and use them to boost the robustness of pretraining.}} (\textit{i.e.}, \textit{Shuffle} and \textit{Random}, obtaining $\tilde{x}^*$), and the other is augmented with the original text infilling (denoted as $\tilde{x}$), \textit{i.e.}, $\{\tilde{x}, \tilde{x}^*\}$ is a pair of positive instances.